PlaytikaOSS/tft-torch/README.md

 $ pip install -r requirements-dev.txt  # install developer-dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create the file ``*.whl`` for the installation with ``pip`` run the following command (at the root of the
+For creating the "*pip-installable*" ``*.whl`` file, run the following command (at the root of the
 repository):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ python -m build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create the HTML documentation run the following commands:
+For creating the HTML documentation of the project, run the following commands:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ cd docs